 By Mark Henricks

 If you feel embarrassed by having too much higher interest credit card debt, you have plenty of company.
-A recent poll found more than 1 in 4 (25.5 percent) of people answered “yes” to the question: “Are you embarrassed by your credit card debt?”
+A recent poll found more than 1 in 4 (25.5 percent) people answered “yes” to the question: “Are you embarrassed by your credit card debt?”

-The survey of 1,000 people age 18 and over by online loan marketplace LendEDU, also found nearly half (46.4 percent) would rather reveal their salaries than their credit card balances.
-Mike Brown, research analyst at Hoboken, New Jersey-based LendEDU, said emotions over credit card balances can have financial consequences if people avoid checking their credit card balances out of embarrassment.
+The same survey of 1,000 people age 18 and over by online loan marketplace LendEDU, also found nearly half (46.4 percent) would rather reveal their salaries than their credit card balances.
+Mike Brown, research analyst at Hoboken, New Jersey-based LendEDU, said emotions over credit card debt can have financial consequences if people avoid checking their credit card balances out of embarrassment.

 “It doesn’t have to be every day,” Brown said.
 “It could be every few days.
 But if you only check it once or twice a month, it could go from $50 to $500, just from not checking it.”

 Emotions around having too much credit card debt can affect even the technically savvy.
 “I’ve certainly been there,” said Matt Schulz, a senior financial analyst at Austin, Texas-based online credit card marketplace CreditCards.com.
 “When I was in my twenties, I had about $10,000 in credit card debt and my then-girlfriend, now wife, didn’t know how much I had.”

 Schulz said he worried how his future wife would react and wasn’t sure how to tell her.
 “One day I had to come clean and say, “Hey, just so you know, I have $10,000 in credit card debt.
 I’m not real proud of it but that’s where things are,'” Schulz recalled.
 “I’m glad she didn’t run screaming but I was certainly nervous that would happen.”